neherlab/SARS-CoV-2_variant-reports/reports/variant_report_latest_draft.md

 Currently, there does not seem to be much space for BA.4/5* to move beyond picking up S:346T or similar single mutations.
 This makes it more likely that BA.2.75 or another yet unknown sublineage of BA.2 will become dominant in the next few months.

+## Recent Pango proposals of interest

+### South East Asian BA.2.3 sublineage with 10 convergent S1 mutations

+Ryan Hisner has proposed a highly S1 mutated BA.2.3 sublineage that appears to be have its origin somewhere in South East Asia, possibly Malaysia or Indonesia: <https://github.com/cov-lineages/pango-designation/issues/1013>

+It is unfortunately not (yet) possible to tell the growth advantage of novel lineages just from looking at the Spike profile if there are so many of them.
+But the simultaneous discovery on 3 continents with collection date <2 weeks ago and low diversity are what one would expect to see from a lineage with high growth advantage.
+This should be monitored.

 # Variant report 2022-08-17

 ## S:R346T confers significant growth advantage to BA.4/5, projected to become dominant in October